LeBron v Zlatan: Why the age of the apolitical superstar is gone forever | Goal.com

 LeBron v Zlatan: Why the age of the apolitical superstar is gone forever

-The words were Zlatan Ibrahmovic's own, but the message was a familiar one.
+The words were Zlatan Ibrahimovic's own, but the message was a familiar one.

 Stick to sports; shut up and dribble.
 That was the deeper meaning behind the message Ibrahimovic sent when he took aim at NBA star LeBron James in a recent interview aired last week.